-Tactical POV: The Best Action Cameras for Milsim Airsoft
+The 5 Best Action Cameras for Milsim Airsoft (Tactical Guide)

 There’s a difference between casual airsoft and full-on military simulation (milsim).
 Milsim, short for 'military simulation,' is a style of airsoft gameplay that emphasizes realism, immersion, and tactical coordination.
 Participants often wear authentic military gear, follow detailed objectives, and engage in scenarios that mirror real-world combat operations.
 It's about simulating the full experience of a military mission, not just exchanging plastic BBs.